Image of the Week

 Here, we collected them in one place to celebrate the work of these talented individuals.

-An autofluorescence image of cells that make up the heart/cardiac muscle, from Dr. Seth Currlin of University of Florida
+Lightsheet microscopy image of human spleen compared to nebula from Dr. Seth Currlin at University of Florida

-7 proteins in a section of healthy human colon tissue, courtesy of Dr. John Hickey at Stanford
+CODEX of healthy human colon, courtesy of Dr. John Hickey at Stanford

-RNA transcripts in sections of the small intestine, courtesy of Dr. Long Cai at Cal Tech
+RNA transcripts in a section of healthy human small intestine from Long Cai's lab at Cal Tech